You have questions. We have answers.

 Schedules, Calendar, and Flexibility

-At Galileo Preparatory Academy, parents and learners decide what school will look like for them.
-The building is open every day, with exception of holidays, from 8 a.m. to 5 p.m.
+For Upper School learners at Galileo Preparatory Academy, parents and learners decide what school will look like for them.
+The building is open every day, with exception of holidays, from 8 a.m. to 4 p.m.
 Monday through Friday.
 With access to a 12-month calendar year, and in partnership with their Galileo academic adviser, families set their own schedule for daily learning, seasonal breaks, and holidays.
 Parents and learners can further customize the learning experience by selecting their own ratio of in-person and virtual study as offered in the catalog of Galileo offerings.

-According to the posted 12-month calendar, Galileo’s building will be open from 8 a.m. to 5 p.m.
-Monday through Friday, and online learning is available 24/7.
+According to the posted 12-month calendar, Galileo’s building will be open from 8 a.m. to 4 p.m.
+Monday through Friday for Upper School learners, and online learning is available 24/7.
 Families set their learner’s schedule in partnership with a Galileo academic adviser.

 Academics and Instructors